eureka-clusters/portal-backend/docs/model/index.md

 | id     | int    | no       |             |
 | type   | string | no       |             |

-Current project version statuses are: <empty>, Government, Industry, Large Industry, Others, Research, SME, University, Unknown
+Current project version statuses are: Government, Industry, Others, Research, SME, University, Unknown

 ### Funder

 This table indicates if a user is a funder (Public Authority).
-Each record in the table corresponsds to a user and country and indicates that the user is Public Authority in that country
+Each record in the table corresponds to a user and country and indicates that the user is Public Authority in that country

 | Column     | Type | Nullable | Description                       |